Meditation and mindfulness for loss

 - Royal College of Psychiatrists – information is for anyone who has been bereaved, their family and friends, and anyone else who wants to learn more.

-If you are going through a tough time staff and students can access free online support with Togetherall.
-Whether you’re struggling to sleep, feeling low, stressed or unable to cope, Togetherall can help you get support, take control and feel better.
+Togetherall is a safe, online, peer-to-peer community where people support each other anonymously to improve mental health and wellbeing.
+Togetherall is designed to help you take control of your mental health and start to feel better.
 You will have access to a 24/7 online community and professional support from trained counsellors.
 Togetherall provides a safe space online to get things off your chest, explore your feelings, get creative and learn how to self-manage your mental health and wellbeing.

-Togetherall is totally anonymous, so no one will know you’ve chosen to use it unless you tell them!
+Togetherall is free and totally anonymous, so no one will know you’ve chosen to use it unless you tell them!